DenialAdams/libstx/README.md

 ## Why use libstx
-libstx is a fairly standard string implementation when compared to most other C string libraries, however there are a few special properties it was created with in mind that seperates it from the rest.
+libstx is a fairly standard string implementation when compared to most other C string libraries, however there are a few special properties it was created with in mind that separates it from the rest.

 #### #0.
 Memory and allocation
 Memory management is completely manual.
 For example, before appending to a stx,